 Oracle suggested that resolving the Java compliance issue would be easier if Kalahari also committed to additional Oracle products or cloud services.
 This tactic is designed to convert a compliance discussion (which has a factual answer) into a commercial negotiation (which is discretionary).
 By mixing the two, Oracle creates the impression that paying for Java compliance alone is less favourable than a larger bundle deal — encouraging customers to spend more than they owe on Java and purchase products they do not need.

 Redress advised Kalahari to strictly decouple the Java compliance discussion from any unrelated purchasing decisions.
 The Java licensing issue was addressed on its merits — using the technical audit findings, the scope reduction evidence, and the documented remediation actions.
-Oracle's suggestions to bundle were politely but firmly declined, with Redress refocusing every conversation on the specific Java licensing facts.
-This approach prevented Oracle from extracting value beyond what (if anything) was actually owed on Java.
+Oracle’s suggestions to bundle were politely but firmly declined, with Redress refocusing every conversation on the specific Java licensing facts.
+This approach prevented Oracle from extracting value beyond what was actually owed on Java.

 With the technical evidence assembled and the bundling tactics neutralised, Redress Compliance engaged Oracle’s licensing representatives in a fact-based negotiation that left little room for Oracle to maintain its original claim.